Movie Review: Hell or High Water

 There’s no clear hero or villain, even the violent Tanner Howard (Ben Foster), who finally seems to be having fun and doing something vaguely righteous in his hardscrabble life.
 His brighter, more introspective brother Toby (Chris Pine) has violence simmering beneath his generally low key exterior pose.

-When Alberto tells the benignly bigoted (if there is such a thing) Sheriff Hamilton how the white men stole Comanche land with guns, he points across the street at a Midland Branch, and observes “Then they stole your land with just the stoke of a pen.”
+When Alberto tells the benignly bigoted (if there is such a thing) Sheriff Hamilton how the white men stole Comanche land with guns, he points across the street at a Midland Branch, and wryly observes “Then they stole your land with just the stoke of a pen.”

 This movie has subtle layers and life lessons for those who pay careful attention (I used sub-titles–sometimes the Texas accents were hard to decipher).
 If you look closely, you can even understand why Trump got so many votes from people who feel shafted by greater forces than themselves.
 I think they picked the wrong avenger (who has already betrayed them), but I had a deeper understanding of why they voted as they did, even though politics was never discussed once in this intriguing film.

 Moonlight justifiably won the Oscar for best picture.
 But a strong argument can also be made for the underrated, overlooked Hell or High Water.
-It’s a true gem.
+It’s a gem.

 Movie Review:: The Witness